Letterkenny: Rail

-The town was, in times past, connected with the once extensive narrow-gauge rail network of County Donegal.
+The town was, in times past, connected with the once extensive 3ft (914mm) narrow-gauge rail network of County Donegal.
+The two railway companies that served Letterkenny were the County Donegal Railways Joint Committee and the Londonderry and Lough Swilly Railway.
 This provided connections to Derry (and through there to Dublin and Belfast), to Lifford and Strabane, to Gweedore and Burtonport, and to Carndonagh, north of Derry.
 The rail system was built in the late 19th century, with the last extensions opening in the 20th century.
 Some of these lines were never profitable, built using then UK government subsidies.
 Only a couple of decades later, the independence of the Irish Free State from the rest of the UK resulted in rail companies operating across two jurisdictions where there had previously been one.
 This had devastating effects on an already fragile economic situation, resulting eventually in the final closure of all parts of the rail system in the area by December 1959.

-Today, the closest railway station to County Donegal is Londonderry railway station in the nearby City of Derry.
-This station is owned and run by Northern Ireland Railways (N.I.R.) and runs via Coleraine to Belfast Lanyon Place railway station and Belfast Great Victoria Street railway station.
-The strategically important Belfast-Derry railway line is to be upgraded to facilitate more frequent trains and improvements to the permanent way such as track and signalling to enable faster services.
+Today, the closest railway station to County Donegal is Derry~Londonderry railway station in the nearby City of Derry.
+This station is owned and run by NI Railways (N.I.R.) and runs via Coleraine to Belfast Lanyon Place railway station and Belfast Grand Central station.
+In 2017, the strategically important Belfast-Derry railway line was upgraded to facilitate more frequent trains and improvements to the permanent way, such as track and signalling, to enable faster services.

+In July 2023, a draft report published by the Department of Transport and Department for Infrastructure recommended a new 160 km/h dual-tracked electrified line between Portadown and Derry, and a new single-track line between Derry and Letterkenny.
+The draft also recommends a direct rail service from Letterkenny to Dublin and Belfast.
+The report proposed a possible construction timeframe of between 2030 and 2050.

+In November 2024, Northern Ireland's Translink began a feasibility study into reopening the Derry-Portadown railway line.

+In January 2025, Declan Meehan, a Donegal County Councillor for the Letterkenny-Milford MD, put forward a motion for the Council to seek funding for a feasibility study into a railway line between Letterkenny and Derry, to coincide with Translink's study.
+Additionally, the motion called for a delegation from Donegal County Council to meet the incoming Government and Minister for Transport to lobby for rail re-opening to be accelerated in the county.
+The motion was passed.